JNP-Solutions/Slacken/README.md

 of read classification.
 The end result is a classification for each read, as well as a summary report that shows the number of reads and the fraction of reads assigned to each taxon.

 Slacken is based on Apache Spark and is thus a distributed application.
-It can run on a single machine but it can also scale to a cluster with hundreds or thousands of machines.
-It does not keep all data in RAM during processing but processes data in batches.
+It can run on a single machine, but can also scale to a cluster with hundreds or thousands of machines.
+It does not keep all data in RAM during processing, but processes data in batches.

 We do not currently support translated mode (protein/AA sequence classification) but only nucleotide sequences.
 Also,